Rafael Parratoro

-Rafael Parra Toro (Caracas, October 17, 1977), also known as Parratoro, is a visual artist born in Venezuela.
-Specializing in kinetic art and augmented reality using the artistic technique known as moiré, he has participated in group and solo exhibitions in Argentina, Chile, Germany, Mexico, Italy and the United States.
+Rafael Parratoro (Caracas, October 17, 1977), also known as just Parratoro, is an Argentine-Venezuelan visual artist specializing in kinetic, optical, and augmented reality art.
+Recognized for his innovation in the moiré technique, he has exhibited his work in cities like New York, Berlin, Mexico City, Luxembourg, and Buenos Aires.

+One of his notable projects is POP AR, a book that combines printed art with augmented reality, funded through crowdfunding and distributed internationally.
+He has also collaborated with global brands, including the design of the Google Maps Platform Awards and the creation of augmented reality installations for Nike.

+He has been recognized as "one of the leading figures in contemporary optical and kinetic art" and as "a pioneer in the use of augmented reality as an artistic technique."

 Biography

 Early years

-Rafael Parra Toro was born on 1977 in Caracas, Venezuela.
+Rafael Parratoro was born on 1977 in Caracas, Venezuela.
 He studied engineering at the Central University of Venezuela, whose campus was declared a UNESCO World Heritage Site and Open Air Museum.
 There he became interested in the visual arts, inspired by the work of Venezuelan artists such as Jesús Rafael Soto, Gego, Víctor Valera, Carlos Cruz-Diez, Gerd Leufert and Carlos Raúl Villanueva; and international artists such as Alexander Calder, Víctor Vasarely, Jean Arp, Sophie Taeuber-Arp and Joan Miró.

-Career
+Decade of 2010

 Initially he worked as a 3D art developer for the video game industry with the company MP Game Studio, with which he made creations for companies such as Nickelodeon, DreamWorks and Cartoon Network.
 In 2013 he was part of the Pictoplasma Academy, a training program in visual arts and character creation developed by the German organization of the same name.
 He later co-founded a collective named The Eggplant, along with other visual artists.

 Based in Buenos Aires, Argentina, since 2008, in the 2010s his work began to appear in several exhibitions around the world.
 In 2014 he was part of the group exhibition Pictoplasma at the Urban Spree gallery in Berlin, Germany and at the Museum of Contemporary Art in Monterrey, Mexico.
 Between 2014 and 2016 he participated in several exhibitions of the Curator's Voice Project in Miami, Florida, and in 2015 he presented a solo exhibition entitled "Moiréph" in Buenos Aires in honor of the writer Jorge Luis Borges.
-A year later he presented "La Evolución de la Forma" at the Borges Cultural Center and participated in the group exhibition "Ni una menos", both in Buenos Aires.
+A year later he presented "La Evolución de la Forma" at the Borges Cultural Center, and participated in the group exhibition "Ni una menos", both in Buenos Aires.

 After participating in the Planck Festival of Digital Art in Buenos Aires, in 2017 he presented the solo exhibition "1 es a 1" at the Espacio O Gallery and at the Biblioteca Viva in Santiago de Chile, and made the mapping intervention of the Obelisk of Buenos Aires in commemoration of the thirty years of the Garrahan Hospital.
 In 2018 he participated in the group exhibition "La Ruta del Color" at Aura Galerías in Mexico City and presented a new solo show in Buenos Aires, entitled "Arte en Movimiento".
-After participating in Miami with the group collection "Filled Parcels", in 2020 he was part of the "Digital Diderot Exhibition", a virtual space of augmented reality simulation developed in the Argentine capital.